 What are the preliminary recommendations and/or implementation guidelines?

-Many in the Working Group believes that auctions as a last resort should remain in place within the program.
+Many in the Working Group believes that ICANN auctions of last resort should remain in place within the program.

-However, there should be additional options for applicants to voluntarily resolve contention sets by mutual agreement before being forced into an auction of last resort.
+However, the Working Group considered whether there should be additional options for applicants to voluntarily resolve contention sets by mutual agreement before being forced into an ICANN auction of last resort.
 The Working Group focused mainly on allowing applicants to change certain elements of their applications as a potential way to resolve contention sets earlier in the process (Please see recommendations in section [1.4] of this report on Change Requests, which discuss aspects like changes to the applied-for string and forming a joint venture).

 What are the options under consideration, along with the associated benefits / drawbacks?